glencornell/ada-socketcan/examples/can_utils/README.md

 # Can Utils

-This directory contains a common library used by all of the examples.
+This directory contains common subprograms used by the examples.